Header Banner

-How To: Bake chocolate fudge brownies with nuts
+How to Bake chocolate fudge brownies with nuts

-Bake chocolate fudge brownies with nuts
+"How to Bake chocolate fudge brownies with nuts" cover image

 Chocolate brownies aren't a well-known dessert in France— it's more of a United States favorite, but that doesn't mean it shouldn't be made by anybody with a carving for chocolate.
 Try making these fudge brownies.
 With the rich flavor and consistency of the nuts and chocolate combination in these fudge brownies, you'll fall in love with them.
 Watch the recipe for baking chocolate fudge brownies from Chef Hubert Keller.